KinsonDigital/PackageMonster/README.md

     - name: Print Output Result #PowerShell Core
       shell: pwsh 👈🏼 # Must be explicit with the shell to use PowerShell on Ubuntu
       run: |
-        #        Output name for the GotNuget GitHub action 👇🏼
+        #        Output name for the Package Monster GitHub action 👇🏼
         #                                               _____|_____
         #                                              |          |
         $nugetExists = "${{ steps.nuget-exists.outputs.nuget-exists }}";